 Include Only Selected Features

-The next to keep in mind is to not build your prototype precisely like the final product.
+Remember not to build your prototype precisely like the final product.
 Focus on only a few features in the prototype.
 You can look at other features later on unless they focus on prototyping.

 Once you consider the above two pointers, teams can build the prototype.
 Some of the prototyping methods you can use are CNC machining, 3D printing, casting, and power bed fusions.

-After developing the prototype, the developer needs to go through the entire process.
+After developing the prototype, the developer must go through the entire process.
 It is necessary to check options, evaluate the design, and make the changes before presenting them to stakeholders.
 Regular testing and updating are essential.